Subscribe to receive our Floor Reports covering all the action on the Texas House and Senate floor!

 No significant fiscal implication to the State is anticipated.

-HB 492 would prohibit magistrates from issuing no-knock entry warrants except when the affidavit is submitted to the judge with a statement signed by the chief administrator of the law enforcement agency approving of a no-knock entry.
+HB 492 would prohibit magistrates from issuing no-knock entry warrants except when the affidavit is submitted to them with a statement signed by the chief administrator of the law enforcement agency approving of a no-knock entry.

 HB 492 would serve to limit the use of dangerous no-knock raids by increasing accountability for their use.
 Texas Action supports HB 492 because it would promote limited government, individual liberty, and protect private property rights.